forbrace/frontend-nanodegree-mobile-portfolio/README.md

 <a href="https://github.com/udacity/frontend-nanodegree-mobile-portfolio">Initial project assets</a>

 The challenge is to optimize this online portfolio for speed!
-In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques descirbed up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).
+In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques descirbed in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

 In order to deliver the fastest possible time to first render, we need to optimize three variables: